rajesh-kanade/weRecruit/readme.md

 To figure out all *open connections on pg*, run following sql on db

-## frequently used linux commands
+## Frequently used linux commands
 - nano to edit files
 - chmod +x for sh scripts where permissions are lost as we do git pull
 - nohup <command to be executed> &
 - grep ERROR wr_job.log

-## frequently used git commands
+## Frequently used git commands
 - `git pull`
 - `git status`
 - `git restore`
 - `git clone <repo name>` . - only done once

-## frequently used docker commands
+## Frequently used docker commands
 - `docker exec -it werecruit_prod /bin/bash` -> to get shell acess to werecruit_prod container.
     - To get out the container shell without stopping the container ,  please enter *ctrl+p followed by ctrl+q*
 - `docker ps -a`